Eschalon Savefile EditorMain | Installation | Usage | Mapping Information | Screenshots (character) | Screenshots (maps) |

 Some of how Eschalon's map files are used may not be immediately obvious, so I figure I'll enumerate some points here.

-Eschalon keeps all its global maps in the "data" directory of the folder where it was installed.
+Eschalon keeps all its global maps in the "data" directory of the folder where it was installed, in Book 1, or in the main "datapak" for Book 2/3.
 Once your character enters a new map, the game engine loads in that global map file and from that point on only uses that new copy of the map, which is the version that's saved in your savegame folder when you save the game.
 The format of the global map files and the savegame map files is slightly different, in the following two ways:

 For entities, the global map files only specify the type of creature, its facing direction, and a script to execute when the entity is killed.
 Savegame maps add in a number of other values such as entity friendliness (NPCs are set to "1", monsters to "0"), health level, and a few other values.